 How ironic.
 I had just told the housekeepers to stop straightening my desk in my office because they never actually cleaned it, they just shuffled all my papers together so I couldn’t find anything.

 So now I had to sheepishly go ask them to please vacuum up my mess.
-As I contemplated if I could possibly pick up every little piece of rice myself, I thought of going in search of a vacuum.
+I contemplated if I could possibly pick up every little piece of rice myself to avoid that.

 It’s such a simple problem right?